?

 Description

-As an alternative to prescription glasses or contact lenses we offer the widest range of corrective surgical procedures to truly personalise the best treatment option for your eye laser procedure; LASIK, SMILEpro, PRK, Lifestyle Lens and Cataract Surgery.
-Dr Kent also offers treatment options for keratoconus including corneal cross-linking and keraring surgery.
+As an alternative to prescription glasses or contact lenses we offer the widest range of corrective surgical procedures to truly personalise the best treatment option for your eyes; LASIK, SMILEpro, PRK, Refractive Lens Exchange and Cataract Surgery.
+Fendalton Eye Clinic also offers treatment options for keratoconus including corneal cross-linking and keraring surgery.

-Fendalton Eye Clinic continue to invest in the latest equipment, installing a new Visumax800 femtosecond laser in October 2023 allowing Dr Kent to deliver the most advanced laser corrective procedures available in the world.
-The Visumax800 femtosecond laser allows Dr Kent to add SMILEpro treatments to the range of vision correction options.
+Fendalton Eye Clinic - Laser Eye Surgery Centre have state of the art equipment, with the accuracy and precision of the Visumax800 femtosecond laser allowing Dr David Kent and Dr Zea Munro to deliver the most advanced laser corrective procedures available in the world.
+The Visumax800 femtosecond laser allows Fendalton Eye Clinic to add SMILEpro treatments to the range of vision correction options.

 Consultants